ChefKissInc/NootedRed/README.md

 This kernel extension includes remote debugging logging functionality through our custom "NetDbg" software.
 You must specify a valid NetDbg server IP or disable the functionality as described below.

-WhateverRed NetDbg is a custom remote debugging logging service that sends raw data over TCP.
-The first version, created in Python by [@NyanCatTW1](https://github.com/NyanCatTW1), was often unstable and primitive.
-The current release, developed in Rust by project lead [@ChefKissInc](https://github.com/ChefKissInc), is more stable.
+WhateverRed NetDbg is a custom remote debug log service, which sends raw data over TCP.
+The first version, created in Python by [@NyanCatTW1](https://github.com/NyanCatTW1), was primitive and often unstable.
+The current release, developed in Rust by project lead [@ChefKissInc](https://github.com/ChefKissInc), is more stable, and has a lot more features (Like a GUI).

 You can find the source code for the service **[here](https://chat.openai.com/chat)**.